Mette Jakobsen’s The Vanishing Act was shortlisted for the Commonwealth Book Prize, 2012

-Author Information: Mette Jakobsen was born in Copenhagen, Denmark in 1964 but now lives in Newtown, Sydney.
+Mette Jakobsen was born in Copenhagen, Denmark, and now lives in Newtown, Sydney.
 She has a PhD in Creative Writing and a BA in philosophy.
 In 2004 she graduated from NIDA’s Playwrights Studio and several of her plays have been broadcast on ABC Radio National.
 Her novels are The Vanishing Act, shortlisted for the Commonwealth Book Prize in 2012, and What the Light Hides.

 You might also be interested in: